vinteum-bdl/mastering-seminars/mastering-lightning/week3-socratic-questions.md

 > So, we have to modify this output so that Alice can't that what's not hers.
 > The second output pays 2000 sats to Bob, not to Alice.
 > And since these 2000 sats indeed belong to Bob, they are being paid to their rightfull owner and nothing has to be done about it.

+### Question 7
+> **Our protocol still has a subtle but catastrophic vulnerability: Alice can still steal Bob's funds.
+> Can you describe how?**

+**Purpose:**
+- Identify the new point of failure in the protocol.
+- Identify the need for additional security mechanisms.

+**Example of Good Expected Answer**
+> We saw that if Alice tries to propagate an outdated commitment transaction, Bob can now punish her.
+> Now, after the payment, Alice stops responding Bob's messages, she pretends her node is offline.
+> After a while, Bob will try to close the channel with the last state, a commitment transaction that has two outputs.
+> The first pays 900 sats to Alice now.
+> The second pays 2100 sats to Bob in 2 days or 2100 sats to Alice now.
+> Note that Bob has to wait 2 days to recover his funds because of the security mechanism we put in place to stop him from stealing from Alice by propagating an outdated channel state.
+> When Alice detects this, she can immediately spend the 2100 sats outputs and Bob can do nothing to stop her, after all, it only depends on Alice's signature.